German government at loggerheads over budget – DW – 08/06/2024

 No reason to panic?

+"The reporting about clashes is usually louder than the actual clashes," he said.
+"Things will be settled.
+The government will continue to do a good job and face up to the voters at the end.
+And then they will have to judge."

-The next general election will take place in just over a year, probably on September 28, 2025.
+The next general election will occur in just over a year, probably on September 28, 2025.
 Considering their poor showing in opinion polls, it is difficult to imagine how the divided coalition could manage to be reelected.

 This article was originally written in German.